Open-MSS/data-retrieval/README.md

      (e.g. like export DAY=22 ; export MONTH=12; export YEAR=2021; export GRID=0.5/0.5)
      and run the script locally by  ./bin/get_ecmwf.sh or as a batch job.
-   * if it is run as a batch job using the MSJ trigger system, init and forecast times that are then automatically stored in the MSJ* variables will be uesed instead
+   * if it is run as a batch job using the MSJ trigger system, init and forecast times that are then automatically stored in the environment variables MSJ* will be used instead